hubertle43100/CSE-111-project/README.md

 # CSE-111-project

-This project is contains a self-created database for a coffeeshop program.
+This project is part of the final project for CSE 111-Database Systems course at UC Merced.
+It contains a self-created database for a coffeeshop program which includes the integration of Java with SQL queries.

 API's used: MySQL, SQLite, Java, JDBC.